cfpb/consumerfinance.gov/INSTALL.md

 Inside the `.env` file you can customize the project environment configuration.

-If you would like to manually copy the environment settings, copy the `.env-SAMPLE` file and un-comment each variable after adding your own values.
+If you would like to manually copy the environment settings, copy the `.env_SAMPLE` file and un-comment each variable after adding your own values.
-`WORDPRESS` is the only one that’s absolutely necessary to run the site.
 ```bash
 cp -a .env_SAMPLE .env && open .env
 ```